-I am a Ph.D. candidate in Neuroscience institute at Princeton University where I am advised by Jonathan Pillow.
+I am a Ph.D. candidate in Neuroscience institute at Princeton University where I am advised by Prof. Jonathan Pillow.

 I completed my M.S. in Computer Science at University of Southern California and B.S. in Electrical Engineering at Harbin Institute of Technology.

 Prior to Princeton, I worked as a research associate for a summer at University of Texas at Austin and Princeton Neuroscience Institute with Jonathan Pillow.

 My research interest focuses on Bayesian statistical models of high-dimensional and large-scale neural response and fMRI decoding.

 My Ph.D work lies in:

 (i) sparse Bayesian structure learning for fMRI decoding with hierarchical generative models,

 (ii) fast moment-based convolutional spike-triggered covariance analysis for neural sensory encoding,

 (iv) Bayesian nonparametric latent variable models for large-scale neural recordings,

 (v) Bayesian neural networks and approximate Bayesian inference.